-What proxy materials are available on the internet?
+What proxy materials are available on the Internet?

-The letter to stockholders, proxy statement, Form 10-K and annual report to stockholders are available at www.proxyvote.com.
+The letter to stockholders, Proxy Statement, Form 10-K and annual report to stockholders are available at www.proxyvote.com.

-PROPOSAL 1

-ELECTION OF DIRECTORS
+PROPOSAL 1 ELECTION OF DIRECTORS

 Our Board is divided into three classes.
-Each class consists of, as nearly as possible, one-third of the total number of directors and each class has a three-year term.
-Vacancies on our Board that occur between annual meetings may be filled only by persons elected by a majority of the remaining directors.
-A director elected by our Board to fill a vacancy in a class, including any vacancies created by an increase in the number of directors, shall serve for the remainder of the full term of that class and until the director's successor is elected and qualified.
+Each class consists of one-third of the total number of directors and each class has a three-year term.
+Vacancies on the Board may be filled by persons elected by a majority of the remaining directors.
+A director elected by the Board to fill a vacancy in a class, including any vacancies created by an increase in the number of directors, shall serve for the remainder of the full term of that class and until the director's successor is elected and qualified.